tsamo13/Probalistic-Techniques-and-Randomized-Algorithms/README.md

 ## Contents
-The homework covers a range of topics, including:
+The report covers the following topics:

 ### Graph Theory: